harigovind1998/react-complete-guide-followAlong/README.md

+## Summary

+This repo contains all the development done while following [Udemy's "React - The complete guide"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/), taught by Maximilian Schwarzmüller.
+This is not a personal project per say, but rather a way to track and backup my progress.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>